-In my recent post entitled “Step 1: Isolating your brand’s key issues” published on May 4, 2017, I discussed the first step in our Value Creator Process when developing a Campaign of Interactions for your advisors.
-It is comprised of considering all the possible product and market factors impacting your brand and isolating the top 3-5 issues that are preventing you from capturing “100% market share”.
-It requires a process of stepping out of the day to day immediacy of the concerns of the moment and going back to basics.
-Why is your brand where it is today?
+In my recent post entitled “Step 1: Isolating your brand’s key issues,” I discussed the first step in our Value Creator Process when developing a Campaign of Interactions for your advisors.
+As outlined, the process involves considering the possible product and market factors impacting your brand and isolating the issues preventing you from capturing “100% market share.”
+In other words, it involves stepping back and considering why your brand is where it is today.

-This was followed by my post published on May 10 entitled “Step 2: How to bridge the insight gap for your brand” which focuses on uncovering your fundamental brand issues and isolating knowledge or insight gaps.
-What is keeping you up at night?
-What questions still keep you scratching your head?
+Subsequently, this post was followed by “Step 2: How to bridge the insight gap for your brand,” which focused on uncovering fundamental brand issues and isolating knowledge or insight gaps.

-After you have isolated the key issues and determined the insight gaps and methodology for customer engagement, it is time to decide which stakeholders will be key in helping you to achieve your success metrics.
+After isolating key issues and establishing a customer engagement methodology, the next step is deciding which stakeholders will help you achieve your success metrics.
 Often in pharma, our usual “go to” customer is the prescribing physician.
-But these days, in the uber complex and diverse customer base that has developed over the years, there are a myriad of other decision makers who are now equally important.
-No longer are physicians the only ones deciding which drugs or interventions can be, or should be, prescribed.
-They are now collaborating with multidisciplinary teams and other allied healthcare providers who are conjointly deciding on the best patient care maps to follow.
-In addition, with the increased emphasis on cost management, payers, insurers and hospital administrators are playing an increasingly important role in protocol and treatment algorithm development, execution, and measurement.
+However, with today’s complex and diverse customer base, there are many other decision makers who are equally important.
+Indeed, physicians are no longer the only ones deciding which drugs or interventions can be, or should be, prescribed.
+Instead, physicians are now collaborating with multidisciplinary teams and other allied healthcare providers to improve patient care.
+Additionally, the increased emphasis on cost management means payers, insurers and hospital administrators are playing an increasingly important role, specifically in terms of protocol and treatment algorithm development, execution, and measurement.

-Depending on the questions you need answered, you may be surprised to find that the customers you have traditionally engaged with in steering committees or advisory boards may no longer best serve you.
-For example, if you are looking for advice on how to develop a performance-based reimbursement model for a new product launch, you may want to target a series of interactions with ex-payers for their expert view on the subject.
-Similarly, if your questions has to do with the creation of new materials or messages for a patient support program, you may find your best insights gathered through a group of nurses.
+Moreover, you may find that the customers you have traditionally engaged with may no longer serve you best.
+For example, if you are developing a performance-based reimbursement model for a new product launch, you may want to target a series of interactions with ex-payers for their expert view on the subject.
+Similarly, if you are creating new materials or messages for a patient support program, your best insights may come from a group of nurses.
 Alternatively, a focus on new conference data releases and implications to clinical practice would best be served through a board of physicians specializing in that therapeutic area.

-There are also several other characteristics one must consider when selecting the best individuals for your working group or advisory board, especially if there is going to be a digital component, such as web meetings or asynchronous online assignments.
-The customer’s level of influence and their association or personal interest in your objective as well as their openness to partnering with industry should be considered.
-Other important items are geography and language preference, their level of access (do they check and respond to email?) and their level of technology savviness.
+Of course, there are several other characteristics to consider when selecting the individuals for your working group or advisory board.
+This is especially important if there is a digital component, such as web meetings or asynchronous online assignments.
+For instance, consider your customer’s level of influence and their association or personal interest in your objective.
+Similarly, think about their openness to partnering with industry.
+Other important factors to consider include geography and language preference, as well as access to and proficiency with technology.

-Data of all types can be collected, sorted and prioritized based on a logical “story” flow.
-One can use abstracts or posters as thought starters or include peer reviewed journal articles, guidelines or consensus papers for more broad scope discussions.
-In addition, resources from affiliates or global teams such as curated powerpoint decks, videos, websites and other internal resources can be incredibly helpful.
-It is also important to consider other valuable resources that can originate from internal cross functional teams such as regulatory, market access, medical, scientific affairs and marketing.
-Reference materials from strategic visioning exercises from leadership teams as well as financials and market research can also be referred to during board discussions.
+Moreover, data of all types can be collected, sorted and prioritized based on a logical “story” flow.
+For example, one can use abstracts or posters as thought starters.
+Similarly, peer reviewed journal articles, guidelines or consensus papers can be included for more broad scope discussions.
+Additionally, resources from affiliates or global teams such, as curated powerpoint decks, videos, websites and other internal resources, can be incredibly useful.
+It is also important to consider other valuable resources that can originate from internal cross functional teams.
+This includes regulatory, market access, medical, scientific affairs and marketing.
+Reference materials from strategic visioning exercises from leadership teams, as well as financials and market research, can also be referred to during board discussions.

-At the end of the day, leveraging a group of key, targeted customers who have the expertise in the subject you are trying to solve, who are equally vested in the topic and who are provided the informational resources that will help to inspire co-creative insight generation, is a sure formula for sustained success both for your board and for your company.
+In sum, leveraging a group of key, targeted customers will help to inspire co-creative insight generation.
+Indeed, choosing customers who have the expertise in the subject you are trying to solve, who are equally vested in the topic and who are provided the informational resources is a sure formula for sustained success for both your board and for your company.

 Sign up for a special complimentary, no obligation, personalized one-on-one web meeting demonstration to see how the Value Creator process works, and how discussion forums and annotation exercises could be leveraged for your next advisory board or steering committee.

-Pharma is being asked to connect with a larger customer base of already stretched decision makers with fewer resources in an environment that is competitively saturated.
+These days, pharma is increasingly compelled to connect with a larger customer base of already stretched decision makers, while working with fewer resources in an environment that is competitively saturated.

 At Impetus Digital, we help pharmaceutical companies manage their advisory boards and steering committees through our Impetus InSite Platform.
 We increase the speed and quality of collaboration and outputs through asynchronous online assignments such as discussion forums and annotation exercises.
 We manage all the content development, project management, documentation and reports freeing up your team’s time to focus on their key priorities.